agarrett-cybersec/cybersecurity-portfolio/README.md

 Next, exploitation helps us test if the weakness can be used in that environment.
 Sometimes attackers can use SQL injections by manipulating database queries or performing cross-site scripting in a web application.

-Further, we can explore how weaknesses are found when users prove their identity such as usernames, passwords, keys, or any other way to obtain access to a system.
+Further, we can explore how weaknesses are found when users need to prove their identity such as usernames, passwords, keys, or any other way to obtain access to a system.

 Lastly, the remaining stages provide how a security professional validates findings, analyzes potential attack paths, and ultimately documents their results.

 ### Assessment Stages